olaoluwa-hub/portfolio/README.md

 ## ABOUT ME
 Hi!
 I'm Ola.
-I'm a data analyst who loves using data to help businesses grow.
-I have experience in sales, operations, finance, and customer service, and I enjoy solving problems to help companies succeed.
+I'm a data analyst.
+I help organizations make informed decisions by transforming their data into meaningful and actionable insights.
+With experience across sales, operations, finance, and customer service, I help businesses solve challenges and unlock growth.

 ## SKILLS